-Robert J. Swindell Balanced Man Scholarship Fund:
+Robert J. Swindell "Balanced Man" Scholarship:

 Robert J. Swindell, a retired chemistry professor at Indiana Tech, established this scholarship.
-Eligible candidates must complete a separate application, which is available in the Financial Aid Office.
 It is awarded to an incoming freshman enrolled on a full-time basis.
 The recipient's high school record will demonstrate a balanced approach to life through evidence of scholarship, leadership, and athletic participation.
 The student does not have to be listed as a varsity athlete.
 The scholarship is open to both males and females and is a one-year award.
-The director of financial aid, a member of the Sigma Phi Epsilon fraternity, and the chapter counselor will select the recipient.
+A member of the Sigma Phi Epsilon fraternity and the chapter counselor will select the recipient.